One of my most memorable travel experiences is staying in the home of a Uros couple on their own private floating

 In the case of the Uros Islands, one of the constant tasks of island owners is reinforcing their island with fresh reeds.
 Layering new, dry reeds on top of the island keeps the islands afloat and helps counteract the effects of humans walking on the island.

 For more ideas for Peru destinations after Machu Picchu, Check out my article: After Machu Picchu.

-While you may have packed predominately sandals for your trip to Peru, even hiking sandals won’t make for a particularly comfortable visit to the Uros islands.
-If you plan to spend a night or two on the islands you may wish to pack – or buy locally before leaving the mainland – a pair of tennis shoes to protect your toes from uncomfortable pokes from the reed footing.
+While you may have packed mostly sandals for your trip to Peru, even hiking sandals may be uncomfortable on Uros islands.
+If you plan to spend a night or two on the islands you may wish to pack a pair of tennis shoes to protect your toes from uncomfortable pokes from the reed footing.

 2. Pack for big shifts in weather.